All Episodes

 It's a sad note, but it's only three minutes or even less.

-It won't feel like it's that long anyway.
+And it won't feel like it's that long anyway.

 Back before you know it.

-Meeting and surpassing all audience expectations every day, Rush Limbaugh mind over chatter.
+Meeting and surpassing all audience expectations every day, Rush Limbaugh, mind, over chatter as we start a million conversations.

 This is the danger of putting all your eggs in one rich guy's basket.

-George Soros, billionaire financier, who was an energetic Democrat donor in the last several election cycles, but is sitting this one out, is not feeling optimistic about Democrat prospects.
+George Soros, billionaire financier who was an energetic Democrat donor in the last several election cycles, but is sitting this one out, is not feeling optimistic about Democrat prospects.

 You're on your own, Barry.

-And that the Jordan Soros pays for that uh that bunch.
+And Soros pays for that bunch.

 All right, back to the phones.